oobabooga/text-generation-webui/README.md

 4. Clone or download this repository, and then `cd` into its folder from your terminal window.

-5. Install the required Python libraries:
+5. Install the required Python libraries by running the following command:

 ```
 pip install -r requirements.txt
 ```

-After these steps, you should be able to start the web UI, but first you need to download some model to load.
+Once you have completed these steps, you should be able to start the web UI.
+However, you will first need to download a model.

 ## Downloading models